nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zevk/releaseNotes/topics/what_is_new.md

 # What is new

-The following changes have been implemented compared to the previous SDK release version \(26.03.00-pvw2\).
+The following updates were implemented with respect to the previous SDK release version \(26.03.00-pvw2\).

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
 	-   Test mode functionality for the Intrusion Detection System.
-	-   GAP API for HCI LE_Set_Local_Slave_Latency_Enable vendor command.
+	-   Added GAP API for HCI LE_Set_Local_Slave_Latency_Enable vendor command.

     ### Improved
 	-   ATT Write Commands can now be sent at any time, as per specification.